-- Students must apply for admission to Level I. Students currently enrolled in Level I do not have to apply for Level II.
-Students not currently in the nursing program but possessing a current LPN license must apply for Level II and meet previously stated deadlines. - All students are to have a Professional CPR card that is renewed annually.
-The CPR card can be obtained after admission to the Program prior to attending clinicals. - Allied Health students must comply with both New Mexico law and clinical facility requirements related to immunization and testing.
+- Students must apply for admission to Level I. Students currently enrolled in Level II do not have to apply for Level III.
+Students not currently in the nursing program but possessing a current LPN license must apply for Level III and meet previously stated deadlines and expectations. - 2.
+All students must hold and maintain Basic Life Support (BLS) certification issued by either the American Heart Association or the American Safety and Health Institute.
+This certification can be obtained after admission to the Program but must be completed prior to attending clinical rotations.
+Renewal is mandatory every 2 years. - 3.
+Allied Health students must comply with both New Mexico law and clinical facility requirements related to immunization and testing.
 Note: Students should not delay completing their immunizations; some take up to 4-6 months to complete.
 Once students have applied and have been accepted into the program, immunization requirements must be submitted with documentation from a physician and given to the Department Secretary upon request.
 Students must follow the posted immunization schedules.
-The minimum time intervals must be met.
+The minimum time intervals must be met. - 4.
+All new students are required to take the Kaplan Entrance Exam during zero week.
+If a student scores below 55% on the exam, they will meet with the Nursing Program Director and the Student Success